All Episodes

 But like Nixon going to China, the unexpected man is the one who's going to make history here.

-of uh all the attacks you know calling uh Dana Lash a murderer and burn her during this town hall the idea that some people that had views CNN didn't want didn't get on the program and I think the broader issue Jonathan Gillam is the police were called to see this guy thirty nine times.
+You know, calling Dana Lash a murderer and burn her during this town hall, the idea that some people that had views CNN didn't want didn't get on the program.

 The FBI got two very distinct warnings about this guy.